 <Sought value>: Type corresponding to the value

-Value of sought item.
+Value of the sought item.

 <Options>: Optional constant (or combination of constants)

 - the lock mode applied to the sought record.
-By default, the lock performed corresponds to the current lock mode, defined by HStartLock.

-- the type of browse
+- the type of iteration

 - the type of search performed.